Financial advice and support

 Disabled Student Allowance (DSA)

-• has difficulties walking or needs much more looking after than a child of the same age who does not have a disability.
+• has difficulty walking or needs much more care than a child of the same age without a disability.

 If you have any questions about anything in the video you can contact Carers Leeds on 0113 380 4300 or advice@carersleeds.org.uk